kevinolega/callcentertrainingtips/_posts/2018-08-22-cost-hired.md

 3. Pre-Employment Stage
 4. Employment Stage or Pre-Paycheck stage.

-The objective of this post is not to discourage anyone.
+The objective of this lesson is not to discourage anyone.

 My goal is to reveal what lies ahead so you can come in with your eyes open.